MediatR

 He emphasizes that OSS was never just a hobby and that this move is necessary to fund real work on the projects, build communities, and respond to user needs more effectively.

-Community Reaction
+Community Reaction to Initial Announcement

 The reaction on platforms like GitHub Discussions has been notably calmer compared to the controversies surrounding libraries like Moq or FluentAssertions.
 Many developers expressed understanding and support for Bogard's decision, acknowledging the effort required to maintain widely used OSS projects.